patosvi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9-times_table.c    function that prints the 9 times table, starting with 0.` 10-add.c           This function adds two integers and returns the result.

+100-times_table.c  function that prints the n times table, starting with 0.